Avaiga/taipy-doc/docs/tutorials/complete_applications/scenario_management_overview/step_05/ReadMe.md

 > You can download the code of this step [here](../src/step_05.py) or all the steps [here](https://github.com/Avaiga/taipy-getting-started-core/tree/develop/src).

-# Step 5: Scopes
+# Scopes

+*Time to complete: 15 minutes; Level: Intermediate*

-[Scopes](https://docs.taipy.io/en/latest/manuals/core/concepts/scope/) determine how Data Nodes are shared between cycles, scenarios, and pipelines.
-The developer may decide to:
+[Scopes](https://docs.taipy.io/en/latest/manuals/core/concepts/scope/) determine how Data Nodes are shared between cycles and scenarios.
+The developer may decide:

-- Keep Data Nodes local to each pipeline.

-- Extend the scope by sharing data nodes between a given scenario's pipelines.
+- `Scope.SCENARIO` (_default_): Having one data node for each scenario.

-- Extend the scope by sharing data nodes across all scenarios of a given cycle.
+- `Scope.CYCLE`: Extend the scope by sharing data nodes across all scenarios of a given cycle.

-- Finally, extend the scope globally (across all scenarios of all cycles).
+- `Scope.GLOBAL`: Finally, extend the scope globally (across all scenarios of all cycles).
 For example, the initial/historical dataset is usually shared by all the scenarios/pipelines/cycles.
-It has a Global Scope and will be unique in the entire application.
+It is unique in the entire application.

-To summarize, the different possible scopes are:

-- _Pipeline scope_: two pipelines can reference different Data Nodes even if their names are the same.
-For example, we can have a _prediction_ Data Node of an ARIMA model (ARIMA pipeline) and a _prediction_ Data Node of a RandomForest model (RandomForest pipeline).
-A scenario can contain multiple pipelines.

-- _Scenario scope (default)_: pipelines share the same Data Node within a scenario.

-- _Cycle scope_: scenarios from the same Cycle share the same Data Node.

-- _Global scope_: Data Nodes are shared across all the scenarios/pipelines/cycles.

-It is worth noting that the default scope for Data nodes is the Scenario scope.

 ![](config_05.svg){ width=700 style="margin:auto;display:block;border: 4px solid rgb(210,210,210);border-radius:7px" }